-reciprocal degrees Celsius.
+reciprocal degrees celsius.

-For apparatus in which the test specimen and specification test specimen for length calibration are measured simultaneously, ΔLrefm shall be taken as equal to 0 in equation (23); and
+For apparatus in which the test specimen and specification test specimen for length calibration are measured simultaneously, ΔLrefm shall be taken as equal to 0 in equation (24); and

 Each of the coefficients of thermal expansion shall be calculated to six decimal places (10−7), and the average value rounded off to five decimal places (10−6).
 If the average value is less than 1, it shall be expressed accurately to six decimal places (10−7).